yramachers/VertexModule/README.md

 # Vertex Extrapolator module readme

 Yorck Ramachers (Warwick)
-Last updated July 11, 2019
+Last updated August 13, 2019

 The Vertex Extrapolator module is a SuperNEMO reconstruction module.
-It attempts to use the TTD data bank in Falaise in the current event data model to extract trajectory data and extrapolate the solutions to create vertices.
+It ought to use the TTD data bank in Falaise in the current event data model to extract trajectory data and extrapolate the solutions to create vertices.
+Without fit errors in the TTD bank, this inevitably does not work.
+This is hence not(!) a working Falaise module.

 ## Files: